Trees must fall to make way for space shuttle's L.A. road trip

 Three sets of high-voltage lines that cannot be permanently raised will instead be removed and replaced one at a time to allow Endeavour to pass.
 And large steel plates will be laid on the ground in front of the ship to reinforce sections of pavement that might otherwise be compromised.

 As for the loss of trees, none slated to be chopped down is a native species or "heritage tree," Rudolph said.
-Replacements will be boxed trees that already stand 10 to 14 feet (three to 4.2 metres) tall.
+Replacements will be boxed trees that already stand 10 to 14 feet tall.

 He said museum staff have worked with residents to map out a route requiring the fewest possible tree removals.